jacogrande/FaithForward/README.md

 ### OpenAI

-Faith Forward's generative content is powered by OpenAI's GPT APIs, providing personalized and relevant content to users.
+Faith Forward's generative content and semantic search engine are powered by OpenAI, providing personalized and relevant content to users.

 ### Eleven Labs

 Audio content is produced by the Eleven Labs API for high quality text-to-speech audio.

+### Typesense

+Faith Forward leverages Typesense, a modern search engine, for storing and searching the Bible verses.
+Typesense's speed and relevance algorithms ensure that search queries are executed quickly and accurately, making it easy for users to find the information they need.

 ## Getting Started